YcUnion/gitskills/README.md

 # gitskill
-Creating a new branch is quick.
+add merge Creating a new branch is quick.